kslandoy-eeei/CP-Training/README.md

 # Inside CSES:
 - These are problems solved alongside Competitive Programmer's Handbook by Antti Laaksonen.

-# Inside USACO Guide
+# Inside UHunt
-- This folder contains solutions to USACO Guide's problems found on their website.
-Each category (Bronze, Silver, Gold, Platinum, Advanced) will have their own subfolder.
+- This folder contains the solutions to UHunt problems in onlinejudge.

 # Inside Algo++
 - My solutions for the periodic mock exam